 Groups, regions and branches may provide support for trainees with expenses or learner guide costs in different ways.
 To receive any available assistance, trainees are expected to be active in fundraising activities during their training.

 It is not ABA's intention to exclude potential trainees due to cost barriers.
-If the costs outlined below pose a barrier to you training with ABA, please contact either your branch training manager (BTM) or training administration to discuss this as we have provisions in place to assist you.
+If the costs outlined below pose a barrier to you training with ABA, please contact either your branch training

 Training costs include: